oversys/PyPass/README.md

 _Assuming you have downloaded and unzipped the folder._

  ### (Required) Install cryptography library:
- _Windows:_ Run this in the command prompt:
+ _Windows:_ Run this command in the command prompt:
  ```
  pip install cryptography
  ```
- _Linux:_ Run this in the terminal:
+ _Linux:_ Run this command in the terminal:
  ```
  pip3 install cryptography
  ```
  ### (Optional) Install pyperclip library for "copy to clipboard features":
- _Windows:_ Run this in the command prompt:
+ _Windows:_ Run this command in the command prompt:
  ```
  pip install pyperclip
  ```
- _Linux:_ Run this in the terminal:
+ _Linux:_ Run this command in the terminal:
  ```
  pip3 install pyperclip
  ```
+ On some Linux systems, you may need to install a package called `xsel`.

  ### Open the `PyPass.py` file:
  _Windows:_ Double click the file

- _Linux:_ Run this in the terminal (In the PyPass directory):
+ _Linux:_ Run this command in the terminal (In the PyPass directory):
  ```
  python3 PyPass.py
  ```